 Check under the hood

-This is one of the most important steps when performing a pre-purchase inspection.
+This is one of the most important things to check on a used car, and should be top of your list of steps when performing a pre-purchase inspection.
 Check all of the accessible fluids—not just the engine oil.
-Uncle Bob probably warned you to check the oil in that 1995 Dodge Neon you drove to college.
-But he may have forgotten the rest of the fluids.

 All of the fluids should be filled to their full marks and clean.
 You can read up on how to check car fluids, but in general, this is what good fluids should look like: